ykim18mica/mica-gd220/lectures/w3-assignments.md

 Congrats on finishing the course!

+## HTML/CSS Practice
+Visit [Learn Layout](http://learnlayout.com).
+Read and follow the examples from page 1 to page 6.

 ## Project 1 mockup design
 This week, you will design the Photoshop mockup for your Lyrical Mapping project.